Quick Links

 Non-Surgical Treatments

-The first step in any treatment for tennis elbow is limiting the activity causing it to occur.
+The first step to treat tennis elbow is limiting the activity that causes it to occur.
 Depending on the activity, your orthopedic hand specialist can help you find ways to relieve symptoms.
-Additionally, medications like anti-inflammatories or steroids can be used to control inflammation in the area.
-Using a brace or splint can help keep things in place and reduce tension during movement, and physical therapy can help strengthen and stretch the area.
+Additionally, anti-inflammatory medications or steroids can be used to control inflammation in the area.
+Using a brace or splint can help keep things in place and reduce tension during movement, and physical therapy can help strengthen and stretch the area to restore proper function.
 Your orthopedic hand specialist can help you develop a treatment plan based on your needs.

 Surgical Treatments